Allen Hulsey: Styles and influences

-Allen's styles of guitar playing includes extended guitar techniques such as fretless guitar, slide guitar, prepared guitar.
+Hulsey's styles of guitar playing includes extended guitar techniques such as fretless guitar, slide guitar, prepared guitar.
 He has been strongly influenced by Erkan Ogur, Fred Frith, David Tronzo, Derek Bailey and John Cage.
 Allen has also been an admirer of John Lennon and especially Dani Rabin of Marbin.
 He participates in and is a founding member of yearly tribute to the life and music of John Lennon.
 The event is held in Central Park on December 8, the anniversary of Lennon's assassination.
 Performing in the Naumburg Band Shell across from Strawberry Field, hundreds gather each year in the freezing cold to celebrate and remember the music of John Lennon.

-Allen also has a side project called Monality.
+Hulsey also has a side project called Monality.

 Instruments and recordings

-Allen primarily plays Fender Stratocaster, Silvertone 1457, twelve-string acoustic and Harmony hollowbody guitars.
+Hulsey primarily plays Fender Stratocaster, Silvertone 1457, twelve-string acoustic and Harmony hollowbody guitars.
 He uses alternative tuning in most of his songs, including Open G, Open D and C♯ minor tuning.
 He has solo recordings and has recorded with Geron Hoy, Emperor City Motorcade, Jenn Logue, Ignacio, 6L6, and Muj.
-Allen performed guitar tracks fororiginal music for the movie Rex.
+Hulsey performed guitar tracks for original music for the movie Rex.